carpenstar/bybitapi-derivatives/README.md

 # ByBitAPI - derivatives-trading package

+> [!IMPORTANT]
-**Disclaimer: This is an unofficial SDK for integration with the ByBit exchange.
+> This is an unofficial SDK for interaction with the ByBit exchange.
+The development is carried out by one person solely on enthusiasm and as far as possible
-Functional support is provided only within the code's area of responsibility and, if possible, on the part of the developer**

-**Integration development is not yet complete, so functionality (either completely or individual components) is not guaranteed.**
+For all questions, you can contact me in Issues, by email: mighty.vlad@gmail.com or in telegram: @novisad0189

+> [!IMPORTANT]
+> This package is an extension of [bybitapi-sdk-core](https://github.com/carpenstar/bybitapi-sdk-core)

 ## Requirements